P31h/Mobile_robot/README.md

 ## Project Name
  RESEARCH ON INDOOR AUTONOMOUS MOBILE ROBOT SYSTEMS USING 2D LIDAR *Current situation: done*

+## Skill enhance
+ * knowing how to use ROS2 framework
+ * Understand concepts for building autonomous mobile robot
+ * Knowing how to draw 2D map by lidar
+ * Understand the mechanism of mecanum-wheel robot

 ## Features
  * Robot is able to move in any direction with tiny space require to tilt